zaporter/gml_parser/README.txt

 Parser for Graph Modeling Language (https://en.wikipedia.org/wiki/Graph_Modelling_Language).

-This crate is still in its infancy.
-Please contribute if you need something.
+I'm open to PRs to improve this if you have ideas.